revbayes/revbayes.github.io/tutorials/branch_specific_div/index.md

 -------

-This tutorial describes how to specify a branch-specific branching-process models in `RevBayes`; a birth-death process where diversification rates vary among branches, similar to {% cite Rabosky2014a %}.
+This tutorial describes how to specify a branch-specific branching-process models in RevBayes; a birth-death process where diversification rates vary among branches, similar to {% cite Rabosky2014a %}.
 The probabilistic graphical model is given for each component of this tutorial.
 The goal is to obtain estimate of branch-specific